Volunteer Hour Tracker

 At our core, Unself is volunteer first.
 This comes through everything we do – from our data model, to the hour tracking input UX, to the youthful brand colors and tone.

 Our target user segments are high schoolers and young professionals – the two most externally-motivated types of volunteers.
-I co-led a research effort with teammate Genevieve Nakos to establish our personas, and at the same time, we re-skinned the app based off of those markets.
+I co-led an effort with teammate Genevieve Nakos to establish our research-based personas, and at the same time, we re-skinned the app based off of those markets.

 As we introduced our brand throughout the app, we expanded our feature set to include volunteer profiles.
 These profiles are a shareable service record that volunteers use for school or job applications.